 A surge of luteinizing hormone (LH) then signals the ovaries to release the mature egg into the fallopian tubes for fertilization.
 The egg usually takes around 5 days to travel through the fallopian tube where it may or may not meet sperm before entering the uterus.
 During the egg’s travels, progesterone levels increase to prepare the uterine lining for pregnancy.

 As we enter menopause, our FSH levels tend to rise because our ovaries are not producing enough estrogen to signal our pituitary gland in our brains to “turn off” FSH.
 Therefore, after menopause, FSH remains high.
 Indeed, menopause is typically confirmed when a woman reports having no period for 12 months and FSH levels are consistently elevated to 30mIU/ml or higher.
 Progesterone, which is made by the ovaries and is critical in maintaining pregnancy, ceases to be produced after menopause.
-These key hormonal changes make getting pregnant harder in pre-menopause (or perimenopause) and unattainable in postmenopause.
+These key hormonal changes make getting pregnant harder in pre-menopause (or perimenopause) and unattainable in postmenopausal.

 How to tell if it’s menopause or pregnancy